thesabinelim/comp1531-slackr/README.md

 ## Changelog

+* 24/09/2019: Clarify that Monday tutes will DEMO iteration 1 in week 5
 Nothing here yet

 ## Background

+An overview of this background and this project can be found in a short video found [HERE](https://youtu.be/Mzg3UGv3TSw).

 To manage the transition from trimesters to hexamesters in 2020, UNSW has established a new focus on building an in-house digital collaboration and communication tool for groups and teams.